-Beginning around 450 BC, about the same time as Pythagoras, Hippocrates and other Greek doctors wrote medical texts.
+Beginning around 450 BC, Greek men also studied medicine from Egyptian doctors.
+Then Hippocrates and other Greek doctors wrote books about medicine.
 Greek doctors tried to figure out a scientific theory that explained diseases.
 They thought if you were sick you had too much or too little of four basic substances: blood, black bile, yellow bile, or phlegm (boogers).
 That wasn't right, but it sounded scientific.
 Doctors in India and China had similar ideas, but maybe a little later.

 In the 300s BC, Plato worked on figuring out how people's souls and brains worked, and Aristotle worked on observing plants and animals, and organizing the different kinds of plants and animals into types: yet another way of creating order out of chaos.
 But by the end of the 300s BC, although scientists like Euclid, Aristarchus, and Eratosthenes still wrote books in Greek, they mostly lived in richer places like Egypt or Syria - or in India, where they wrote in Hindi.